LLM Debate Benchmark: Adversarial Multi-Turn Argument Under Opposition

 The benchmark relies on LLM judges, so it is worth being explicit about the current sanity checks:

-• the cross-judge agreement heatmap also includes historical overlap where available
+- the cross-judge agreement heatmaps also include historical overlap where available

-• every active judge has parsed judgments in the current status report
+- every active judge contributed scored debates in the current status page

 This does not make the judges perfect.
-But it does mean the current snapshot is not obviously being driven by parser chaos or a huge systematic side-presentation artifact.
+But it does mean the current snapshot is not obviously being driven by output-format problems or a huge systematic side-presentation bias.
 Panels are built from distinct model families and avoid same-family judges against the debaters when feasible.

 Cross-Judge Agreement

-The judge-agreement data are also rendered directly as a heatmap so it is easier to see which evaluators tend to move together and which pairs diverge more often.
+The judge-agreement data are rendered as two companion heatmaps so it is easier to see which evaluators tend to move together and which pairs diverge more often.

-This is a sanity-check view, not a second leaderboard.
-It is there to make evaluator consistency visible rather than bury it inside one summary statistic.
+These are sanity-check views, not a second leaderboard.
+They are there to make evaluator consistency visible rather than bury it inside one summary statistic.

 Debate Quality Signal